 [Home] [Purchase] [Download] [Manual] [Acknowledgements] [Sitemap] [Release Notes] [FAQ]

-Up ] Key popup menu ] High Level drag-drop ] [ Key Mapping Editor mini dialog ] Ligatures ] Caps Lock-related special settings ] KANALOK setting ]
+Up ] Key popup menu ] High Level Clipboard ] High Level drag-drop ] [ Key Mapping Editor mini dialog ] Ligatures ] Caps Lock-related special settings ] KANALOK setting ] Numeric keypad ]

 Key mapping editor popup dialog

-Feature available in Full and Lite editions (not available in Player edition).
+Feature available in Premium, Personal and Lite editions (not available in Player edition).

 The Key mapping dialog gives you a complete control over a key’s mapping.
 With it you can precisely specify the aspects that could not be defined unambiguously with drag-drop.